adelaide-dotnet/podcast-rss/README.md

 Date | Date of recording
 License	| Attribution-Noncommercial-No Derivative Works 3.0

-5. If two presentation, then save as separate files
+5. If two presentations, then save as separate files
+6. Edit the [PodcastFeed.xml](PodcastFeed.xml) file to add the new episode.
+You can edit it manually, or use a tool like [RSS Builder](https://chocolatey.org/packages/rss-builder).
+Just review the changes it makes as sometimes it deletes things we want to keep.
+8. Push changes to master if you have access, otherwise create a pull request from your fork